luckylittle/kubernetes-cheatsheet/certified-kubernetes-administrator-notes.md

 * Understand Deployments and how to perform rolling updates and rollbacks.

+  * Deployment objects provide declarative updates to Pods and ReplicaSets.
+The DeploymentController is part of the master node's controller manager, and it makes sure that the current state always matches the desired state.

+  * A rollout is only triggered when we update the Pods Template for a deployment.
+Operations like scaling the deployment do not trigger the deployment.

 * Know various ways to configure applications.

 * Know how to scale applications.

 * Understand the primitives necessary to create a self-healing application.

+  * Generally, we don't deploy a Pod independently, as it would not be able to re-start itself, if something goes wrong.
+We always use controllers like ReplicationController(s) and/or ReplicaSet(s) to create and manage Pods.

 ### Cluster Maintenance